 When you think about branding efforts, email might not be the first thing that comes to mind.
 If you’re overlooking the power of email as a branding tool, you’re missing out on a prospective opportunity.
 188 billion emails are being sent daily, now think about how many you sent just last week alone, and think about how much time that equates to.

-This is why it’s so essential to build a modern email signature, as each and every single one of your outbound email is an opportunity to promote your brand.
+This is why it’s so essential to build a professional email signature, as each and every single one of your outbound emails is an opportunity to promote your brand.
 It’s really baffling to us why so many businesses still use sloppy email signatures; they’re leaving so much out on the table!

-To avoid falling in the same traps as these businesses, you’ll want to avoid these five most common email signature mistakes.
+To avoid falling into the same traps as these businesses, you’ll want to avoid these five most common email signatures mistakes.

 1. Too much contact information

 If you’re sending a company email, you only need to include one or two contacts, and not anymore.
 Think about it.
 You need the name, position, email, mobile phone number, business number, and maybe the address of your business.